 Many activities take place in Shepton Mallet – in member’s houses and also at The Shrubbery Hotel and the Salvation Army Hall.
 Where there is support, groups are established in local villages and there are groups in Oakhill, Doulting, Evercreech and Prestleigh.

-Our Walking group provides the opportunity to enjoy the beautiful countryside around us and, for the less energetic, the Munch Club meets monthly for lunch at various local hostelries.
+Our three Walking groups provide the opportunity to enjoy the beautiful countryside around us and, for the less energetic, the Munch Club meets monthly for lunch at various local hostelries.
 We also arrange regular outings to places of interest.

 New members are welcome and for more information on Shepton Mallet U3A please follow the links on the website.